Internet Connectivity Problems? Troubleshoot With These Tips

 Make Sure Your Internet Is the Problem

-As home networking installers, we’ve seen our fair share of Wi-Fi problems.
-We also know that some apparent problems with Wi-Fi are actually issues with devices, software programs, or individual internet sites.
+As home networking installers, we've seen our fair share of Wi-Fi problems.
+We also know that some apparent problems with Wi-Fi are issues with devices, software programs, or individual internet sites.

 Before blaming the Internet, test your connection on multiple sites and devices.
 If you can connect to some sites without delay or problems but others seem to load slower, it’s more likely that the slow website has errors on its end.
 You can also check to see if the sites themselves are experiencing outages by visiting a site like Down for Everyone or Just Me.

-Likewise, if your computer is struggling to connect to Wi-Fi or view a website, but your phone or tablet can without problems, it may be that your computer has a glitch and needs to be updated.
+Likewise, if your computer is struggling to connect to Wi-Fi or view a website, but your phone or tablet can do so without problems, it may be that your computer has a glitch and needs to be updated.

 Test Your Internet Speed